-On June 16, 2006, CDPR, with assistance from volunteers and interagency staff and with approval of State and Federal regulatory agencies, sandbagged the outlet of the lagoon in an effort to raise the lagoon level to improve over-summer habitat for steelhead.
-This effort was successful in restoring lagoon levels from a record low of 1.6 feet to 7.8 feet by June 21, 2006.
+On June 16, 2006, CDPR, with assistance from volunteers and interagency staff and with informal approval of State and Federal regulatory agencies, sandbagged the outlet of the lagoon in an effort to raise the lagoon level to improve over-summer habitat for steelhead.
+This effort was successful in raising the lagoon water level from a record low of 1.6 feet to 7.8 feet (NGVD 1929) by June 21, 2006.
 As a result of this effort, lagoon levels remained above 6 feet almost continuously through July 2006.
-It is likely that, without these efforts, lagoon levels would not have risen above 2 feet, as inflow to the lagoon declined to 24 cfs by the end of June and less than 1 cfs by the end of July 2006.
+It is likely that, without these efforts, lagoon levels would not have risen as high as they did, as inflow to the lagoon declined to 24 cfs by the end of June and less than 1 cfs by the end of July 2006.
+Flow to the lagoon declined to less than 0.5 cfs on August 11 and ceased on September 7, 2006.
+Lagoon levels declined from 6 feet to 4 feet in August, but held roughly at that level through mid-October.